Steve's Food Thing

 7/9/2011: We made the ham and bean soup recipe I added 4/29/10 again, I updated the recipe with a few notes.
 This is a wonderful thing for emptying out / using up stuff in the fridge / freezer.
 We had small bowls as an appetizer when it was done, then froze the rest that will be 4 lunches.

 4/12/2011: We've been watching some health, nutrition, and cooking shows and DVDs.
-We had a couple of filet in the freezer.
+We had a couple of fillet in the freezer.
 I've always cooked these steaks on the grill, with varied results at succeeding bringing them in perfectly medium rare.
 We'd seen a show where they cooked the steaks inside with a frying pan seer, then in the oven.
-With a bit of internet research, I came up with this recipe for Filet Mignon with sauteed Mushrooms.
+With a bit of internet research, I came up with this recipe for Fillet Mignon with sautéed Mushrooms.
 It turned out beautifully.
 We're now excited about exploring sauce variations.
 Also, added this recipe for a pork stir fry we want to try when we get back to Breezy.

 3/15/2011: Added this recipe.
 Michelle's Coconut Chicken Curry, with mods by Steve.
 Added this recipe for New Year's Day Black-Eyed Peas.